 The Nicasio 2 features a lighter Series 2 CrMo frame and a carbon fiber fork.
-Its hydraulic brakes are more powerful than cable discs, while its 2x10 drivetrain gives you a much better chance of conquering the steepest hills than traditional road gearing.
+Its hydraulic brakes are more powerful than cable disks, while its 2x10 drivetrain gives you a much better chance of conquering the steepest hills than traditional road gearing.

 The Nicasio+ is designed for riders who want to get off-road more than stay on, making use of smaller 650B wheels but larger 47mm tires.
 These have almost the same diameter as a 700C road wheel and tire, but add a load more grip and cushioning thanks to their massive width.
 Its 1x drivetrain means no more adjusting front derailleurs, but also boasts a super-wide gear range.

 For those of you looking for more of an adventure, all Nicasios come equipped with frame and fork mounts for bottles, mudguards and frame bags and it's one of our most popular bikes for multi-day, bike packing adventures.